Frequently Asked Questions: Cardiovascular Sonography

 5. Do you accept the GED diploma?

-6. I took a class at a University in 1994 and the course doesn't pertain to the Cardiovascular Sonography Program.
+6. I took a class at a University in 1994 and the course doesn't pertain to the Sonography Programs.
 Do I need to obtain an official transcript?

-7. What are the admission requirements for the Associated Degree Cardiovascular Sonography program?
+7. What are the admission requirements for the Sonography Programs?

-9. Are there courses I can take while I am waiting to be admitted to the program?
+9. Are there courses I can take while I am waiting to apply to a Sonography Program?

 Yes, if you do not meet the requirements, courses are available to meet the program prerequisites.
-Please visit our web-site to view the sonography curriculum.
-Any course without a SON or CVS prefix can be taken prior to gaining admission into the program.
+Please visit our website to view either the Cardiovascular Sonography or Medical Sonography curriculum.
+Any course without a SON or CVS prefix can be taken prior to applying to the program.

-10. Do I need to complete all related courses before I can be admitted to the program?
+10. Do I need to complete all related courses before I can be admitted to the a Sonography Program?

-No, but many students do complete all the general education courses prior to beginning the Sonography program.
+No, but many students do complete all of the general education courses prior to beginning a sonography program.

 Obtain a course description from the College and contact the Registrar's Office.